Chain data

 chifra transactions

-The chifra transactions tool retrieves transactions directly from the Ethereum node (using the --raw option) or from the TrueBlocks cache (if present).
+The chifra transactions tool retrieves transactions directly from the Ethereum node or from the TrueBlocks cache (if present).
 You may specify multiple transaction identifiers per invocation.
 Unlike the Ethereum RPC, the reported transactions include the transaction’s receipt and generated logs.

 The --articulate option fetches the ABI from each encountered smart contract (including those encountered in a trace–if the --trace option is enabled) to better describe the reported data.